Heading to Scotland? Kris shares the best things to do in Edinburgh to complete your perfect 2 days in Edinburgh, Scotland’s capital.

 The only party that might rival the Edinburgh Festival is of course Hogmanay.
 It’s basically a wild 3 day party that goes over New Years Eve, and spills over like champagne bubbles from a glass.
 It’s an event like no other and is definitely one of the best NYE experiences on earth.
 Hogmanay has to be seen to be believed.

 Just to the east of old town and out the back of Holyrood house you find a beautiful green mound called Arthur’s Seat that is just ripe for an easy afternoon hike.
 The air is crisp and the views are absolutely divine as you scale the tallest hill around.
 The grass is so spongy you feel as if you could fall about amongst the scattered heather, it feels so quintessentially Scottish!

-We took one of these tours with a humorous grain of salt, not realising what craziness awaited us.
-These guides actually took our group under ground into the old old Edinburgh which is hidden under Old Town, into spooky crypts and a cemetery where they shut the door in a dark and scary cavern of a place and proceeded to scare the bejesus out of us!
+We took one of these tours with a humorous grain of salt, not realizing what craziness awaited us.
+These guides actually took our group underground into the old old Edinburgh which is hidden under Old Town, into spooky crypts and a cemetery where they shut the door in a dark and scary cavern of a place and proceeded to scare the bejesus out of us!
 Not for the lighthearted, but a fairly cheap and entertaining fun way to spend an evening.

-Growing up, Trainspotting was my favourite movie and it was set in Edinburgh of course.
-You will recognise scenes were shot on location along Princes Street, at Waverley train station, and down along Leith Street.
+Growing up, Trainspotting was my favorite movie and it was set in Edinburgh of course.
+You will recognize scenes were shot on location along Princes Street, at Waverley train station, and down along Leith Street.
 Edinburgh has certainly cleaned up a lot since the days when that movie was set.
 Although you will still find purple lights in the public toilets just in case.

-Be warned thought that many a stiletto heel has come to grief on these cobblestones.
+Be warned though that many a stiletto heel has come to grief on these cobblestones.